 CLASSIC METHOD, also known as Mèthod Champenoise, Methode Traditionelle, or Metodo Classico is responsible for giving us the bubbles in Champagne, Italian Franciacorta, and Trento DOC, among others.

 CHARMANT or MARTINOTTI METHOD (also Italian Method) is mostly used in creating the bubbles in Prosecco and Asti.

-Lets start of by saying that anything that has bubbles undergoes 2 fermentations.
-The first one to produce the base wine with its alcohol and then a second fermentation that is triggered with a cocktail called “liqueur de tirage” (sugar & yeasts).
+Let’s start off by saying that anything that has bubbles undergoes 2 fermentations.
+The first one to produce the base wine with its alcohol and then a second fermentation that is triggered with a cocktail called “liqueur de tirage” (sugar and yeasts).